weburg/head-first-design-patterns-in-php/README.md

 ##### Starbuzz

-- PHP5 doesn't let you convert a concrete method into an abstract one when using inheritance.
+- PHP doesn't let you convert a concrete method into an abstract one when using inheritance.
 Java allows this though.

 #### Facade Pattern - Chapter 7